Pr Pitch Follow Up Email | The art of the PR follow-up

 The secret here is to offer something new or exclusive in your follow-up that wasn’t in your original press release or pitch.
 If your press release was about a new product or service, your follow-up might include a customer testimonial or links to data or research supporting the need for your new product or service.
 If your press release was about an event, follow up with a link to online photos of the soiree.
 (Never send unsolicited attachments!)

 Keep your follow-up short and no longer than a few sentences.
-Include the original press release or pitch below it, as reference, or, even better, link to a version that’s on your website.
+Include the original press release or pitch below it, as a reference, or, even better, link to a version that’s on your website.

 To Call or Not to Call